Connect with others who understand.

 Hidradenitis suppurativa symptoms often develop under the arms.
 The lesions sometimes turn into painful wounds that leak fluid.
 (GIRAND/BSIP/Alamy)

-It’s classic for these boils to fill up with pus, which is a thick, yellow or green fluid.
-Pus is a response to your immune system’s white blood cells attacking foreign bacteria, causing the buildup of immune cells, bacteria, and tissue debris.
+It’s common for HS boils to fill up with pus, a thick yellow or greenish fluid.
+Pus forms when your immune system sends white blood cells to fight bacteria.
+This leads to a buildup of immune cells, bacteria, and dead tissue.

-However, many people may find that their drainage is more pink or red, or even appears to be more blood than pus.
-In many people, large abscesses or infected HS lesions will contain a combination of both blood and pus.
+However, some people notice their drainage looks pink, red, or more like blood than pus.
+In many people, large abscesses or infected lesions may contain a combination of both blood and pus.

 Members Discuss HS Boils Filled With Blood